mui/mui-x/docs/data/data-grid/server-side-data/index.md

 {{"demo": "ServerSideDataGrid.js", "bg": "inline"}}

 :::info
-The demo above uses a utility `msw` to create a mock server that intercepts the actual Network calls and provide data.
-Open Network tab in the browser's developer tools to see the requests and corresponding responses.
+The demos used with server-side data use a utility `useMockServer` coming from the `@mui/x-data-grid-generator` package to simulate the server-side data fetching.

+It supports a property called `verbose`, in the demos below, you can set it using a checkbox.
+Set it checked to observe the request parameters and the response data coming from the `useMockServer` in the info section of the browser console.
 :::

 ## Data caching